 Land Border Crossing Project

-As part of its commitment to border modernization, the Canada Border Services Agency (CBSA) will upgrade or replace 24 ports of entry to improve the border crossing experience for travellers, provide border services officers with upgraded infrastructure and technology, and deliver on the border of the future.
+As part of its commitment to border infrastructure enhancements, the Canada Border Services Agency (CBSA) will upgrade or replace select ports of entry to improve the border crossing experience for travellers, provide border services officers with upgraded infrastructure and technology, and deliver on the border of the future.

 About the Land Border Crossing Project

-The 24 ports of entry are a mix of full service, medium and low volume ports.
-The full service ports will have major infrastructure enhancements, while the smaller ports of entry will be completely rebuilt.
+Larger ports will have major infrastructure enhancements, while smaller ports of entry will be completely rebuilt.

-The ports of entry will remain open during the construction process.
-Travellers will be informed of potential impacts and disruptions to services and operations.
+The CBSA will make every effort to limit disruptions to travellers during the construction process.
+The CBSA will inform all stakeholders of potential impacts and disruptions to services and operations.

 Ports of entry